w3ctag/design-reviews/.github/ISSUE_TEMPLATE/010-specification-review.md

   - Explainer (containing user needs and example code)¹: [url]
   - GitHub issues (if you prefer feedback filed there): [url]
   - Tests: [wpt folder(s), if available]
-  - Primary contacts (and their relationship to the specification): [github usernames]
+  - Primary contacts (and their relationship to the specification): [github usernames and affiliation]
+  - Organization/project driving the specification: [organization or project name]

 Further details: